 The second major observation that might be made is that, based on FAO (1985), the river water and wastewater irrigated soils in Nevsehir have higher values than the recommended levels of trace elements for crop production.
 Especially Kizilirmak River water irrigated soils have shown very intensive metal accumulation.
-Duman and Kar (2012) determined that the heavy metal concentration in Yamula Dam Lake sediment settled on Kizilirmak and claimed that Kizilirmak River water carried heavy metal because of passing through many and industrial settlements areas.
-Additionally, in a study conducted in Iran Golestan Province, the authors concluded that heavy metal contamination causes serious effects on the environment quality in the studied area (Ghorbani et al., 2015).
+Duman and Kar (2012) determined that the heavy metal Yamula Dam Lake concentration in sediment settled on Kizilirmak and claimed that Kizilirmak River water carried heavy metal because of passing through many settlements and industrial Additionally, in a study conducted in Iran Golestan Province, the authors concluded that heavy metal contamination causes serious effects on the environment quality in the studied area (Ghorbani et al., 2015).